IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 We provide a shell script (``conf/R/r-setup.sh`` in the Dataverse source tree) that will attempt to install the required 3rd party packages; it will also configure Rserve and rserve user. rApache configuration will be addressed in its own section.

-The script will attempt to download the packages from CRAN (or a mirror), so the system must have access to the internet.
+The script will attempt to download the packages from CRAN (or a mirror) and GitHub, so the system must have access to the internet.
 On a server fully firewalled from the world, packages can be installed from downloaded sources.
 This is left as an exercise for the reader.
 Consult the script for insight.

 2. Install the TwoRavens Application